Last updated: May 2026

 Start by examining your previous BFCM performance data, focusing on sales velocity by SKU rather than total revenue.
 Look for patterns in which products sold fastest and which underperformed expectations.

 Apply your current year-over-year growth rate to these historical patterns, but be conservative.
-U.S. Ecom sales grew 7.6% in Q1 2024 compared to 2023 according to the U.S. Census Bureau.
+US Ecommerce sales grew 5.3% year over year in Q2 2025, reaching $314.6 billion according to the U.S. Census Bureau.
+Apply your category's growth rate to last year's BFCM performance, but stay conservative on SKU-level forecasts.

 Supplement your historical analysis with broader market intelligence about your product category.
 Research industry reports for your specific vertical to understand if consumer preferences are shifting.